TILOS-AI-Institute/MacroPlacement/Docs/ProxyCost/README.md

 Figure corresponding to point five.
 </p>

-#### *Congestion due to multi-pin nets where the number of pins is greater than three*
+#### *Congestion due to multi-grid nets where the number of grids is greater than three*
-1. Consider the net is a n-pin net where <b>n > 3</b>.
+1. Consider the net is a n-grid net where <b>n > 3</b>.
-2. We break this net into **n-1** two pin nets where the source node is the common node.
+2. We break this net into **n-1** two grid nets where the source grid is the common node.
-3. For each two pin nets we update congestion values.
+3. For each two grid nets we update congestion values.

 #### *Computation for Smoothing:*